JakeWharton/docker-gphotos-sync/README.md

  [2]: https://cron.help/#0_*_*_*_*

+### Monitoring

+To be notified when sync is failing visit https://healthchecks.io, create a check, and specify the URL to the container using the `CHECK_URL` environment variable.

+Because the sync can occasionally fail, it's best to set a grace period on the check which is a multiple of your cron period.
+For example, if you run sync hourly give a grace period of two hours.

 ### Diagnosing Blockages

 The script will occasionally fail to download an image.
 This usually isn't something to worry about and it will resume when retried (either manually or automatically).